anpc849/UIT_DS310_Final_Project/README.md

-Check out my report on Overleaf: [pdf_report](https://www.overleaf.com/project/65892fa9d81881052dbacb3e).
+Check out `DS310_report.pdf` for detailed insights.
 <br>
 This repository contains the source code for DS310.
 You can use the following instructions to clone the repository and get started with the code.